 Crowdfunding raises money from large numbers of people, typically via the Internet.
 Crowdfunder is the UK's leading platform for supporting crowdfunding initiatives and has helped lots of community projects raise donations towards their projects - crowdfunder.co.uk

-Earned income - including e-bay stores and charity shops, running cafes, selling merchandise, or hiring premises
+Earned income - including Ebay stores and charity shops, running cafes, selling merchandise, or hiring premises

-Check out our community fundraising pack for some creative ideas.
+Check out our Wilder Fundraising Pack for some creative ideas.

 Collaborating - reaching out to other charities and local groups to work in collaboration